scriptorum/flaxen/README.md

 	.add(new Text("I have something to say"));
 ```

 This could be styled using a TextStyle object.
-Style options include word wrapping, justification, and an optional drop shadow.
+Style options include word wrapping, justification, an optional drop shadow, etc.

 ```haxe
 var style = TextStyle.createTTF(0xFFFF00, 40, "myfont.ttf", Center);